Loyalty 3.0: How Restaurant Loyalty Programs Can Operationalize Rewards

 Where Restaurant Rewards Programs Fit

-All loyalty programs have a similar template: Reward customers for making purchases with discounts and freebies.
+All customer loyalty programs have a similar template: Reward customers for making purchases with discounts and freebies.
 A loyalty program may also incentivize a first-time purchase or a new product.

 Not only do restaurants get repeat customers, they learn a little about the customer each time they visit.
 This helps them to provide better experiences and modify the menu accordingly.